fizx/snow/README.markdown

 Edit your solrconfig.xml, replacing "solr.DirectUpdateHandler2" with "com.km.snow.solr.RealtimeUpdateHandler".

 Finally, add or replace the following chunk of xml in solrconfg.xml.
-The indexReaderFactory is commented out in the example solrconfig.xml's that ship with Solr.
+The indexReaderFactory is commented out in the example `solrconfig.xml` that ships with Solr.

      <indexReaderFactory name="IndexReaderFactory" class="com.km.snow.solr.ManagedIndexReaderFactory" />